benhendayoussef/idempotency-spring-boot-starter/README.md

 - **0.3** — WebFlux support, Caffeine store for single-instance apps
 - **0.4** — GraalVM native image hints
 - **0.5** — Kotlin coroutine support, `@Idempotent` on `@KafkaListener`

+## Contributing

+Issues and PRs are very welcome.
+If you've shipped idempotency in production and have thoughts on the failure policy or the exactly-once limitation, open a discussion — that feedback directly shapes the roadmap.

 ## License